rozlynboutin/microbiome_helper/Remove-chimeric-reads.md

 Note that a DB file needs to be input as well.
 If you'd like to use the [UDB](http://www.drive5.com/usearch/manual/udb_files.html) format rather than FASTA then you'll need to use the "-makeudb_usearch" function of usearch v6.1 (the same usearch version as used for chimera checking).

+Note that it is possible that the settings of "mindiv" and "minh" (see http://www.drive5.com/usearch/manual/UCHIME_score.html) could have significant effects on results.
+So far we have found that adjusting these parameters has only a subtle effect on sensitivity and specificity when running chimera checking for 16S sequences.

 Options:

 * -h, --help <br>